Chewy Date Granola Bars

 Great for Kids

 This recipe can be adapted for babies as young as 10 months if they are accustomed to chewing harder foods.
-My babe started eating small bites of mine at 10 months (after picking out the large nuts and cherries/using agave vs. honey).
-I now make them appropriate for her by grinding up the almonds and cherries first.
+My babe started eating small bites of mine at 10 months (using agave vs. honey).
+I now make them appropriate for her by pulsing the pistachios and cherries first.
 If your kids have constipation issues, this is a perfect snack or breakfast to have on hand.
+They freeze beautifully, just be certain to cut them first.

 - 3 cups original rolled oats (not the quick cooking kind)